-Everyone's favorite knot, the Trinity.
+Everyone’s favorite knot, the Trinity.
 It is named after, and based on, the trinity knot from Celtic culture.
+It also has some holy-trinity connotations.
 The knot is triangular and has 3-way symmetry.
 I can confidently say that it is the best looking knot I know.
 Tying this knot demonstrates a mastery of knot-craft.
-If you are interested in other ornate knots check out the Eldredge and the Cape knots.

 This knot is much easier than the Eldredge.
 Less fabric is needed in the tie, and so, more is left over for adjusting.
 The moves themselves are pretty simple, and once learned, this tie can be performed very fast.